ptr727/PlexCleaner/README.md

       - `--settingsfile` used by several commands.
       - `--parallel` used by the `process` command.
       - `--threadcount` used by the `process` command.
-    - Move the option from the global options to follow the specific command.
+    - Move the option from the global options to follow the specific command, e.g.:
-      - E.g. `PlexCleaner --settingsfile PlexCleaner.json defaultsettings ...` -> `PlexCleaner defaultsettings --settingsfile PlexCleaner.json ...`.
+      - From: `PlexCleaner --settingsfile PlexCleaner.json defaultsettings ...`
+      - To: `PlexCleaner defaultsettings --settingsfile PlexCleaner.json ...`
-      - E.g. `PlexCleaner process ...` -> `PlexCleaner process --settingsfile PlexCleaner.json --parallel --threadcount 2 ...`.
+      - From: `PlexCleaner --settingsfile PlexCleaner.json --parallel --threadcount 2 process ...`
+      - To: `PlexCleaner process --settingsfile PlexCleaner.json --parallel --threadcount 2 ...`.
 - See [Release History](./HISTORY.md) for older Release Notes.

 ## Questions or Issues